The Evolution of Architectural Lighting: From Neon to Neon Flex

 Facade Lighting and Exterior Accents

-- Highlight architectural features such as cornices, columns, and window frames
+• Draw attention to architectural details like cornices, columns, and window frames

-- Create dynamic light patterns on building facades
+• Make changing light patterns on building surfaces

 Interior Design and Ambient Lighting

-- Creating atmospheric cove lighting in ceilings and walls
+• Adding moody cove lighting to ceilings and walls

 Innovative Uses in Public Spaces

-Beyond individual buildings, neon flex is making its mark in public spaces and urban environments:
+Neon flex is making its mark in public places and urban settings in addition to individual buildings:

 Technical Considerations and Implementation